NEA Mandates and Structures

 • in-depth discussions of current developments and of topical issues, where specialists from outside the WPMO may also be invited;

-• the discussion and co-ordination of the working programme.
+• the discussion and co-ordination of the working programme of the WPMO.

-The WPMO reports to the Committee on Decommissioning of Nuclear Installations and Legacy Management (CDLM).
-At the end of the mandate period, according to the procedures described in document [NEA/CDLM/RWMC(2019)2] entitled Sub-Group Reporting to the Parent Committee, the WPMO will deliver to the CDLM at its plenary meeting a report at the end of the mandate, which will include achievements for the whole period and, in case of mandate extension proposals on further development and justification for the mandate extension.
+The WPMO reports to the CDLM.
+At the end of the mandate period, according to the procedures described in document [NEA/CDLM/RWMC(2019)2] entitled Sub-Group Reporting to the Parent Committee, the WPMO will deliver to the CDLM at its plenary meeting a report, which will include achievements for the whole mandate period.
+In case of a mandate extension proposed, the report will include further development and justification for the extension.

 Membership